Securing your Wi-Fi router: Protect your home network

 How do I check my router security?

 Log into your router settings and look for 'security settings' in the menu.
-For the majority of routers, you need to type 192.168.1.1 into the address bar of your browser, and then enter the router password supplied with your router.
-Some routers settings include a traffic light system that tells you how secure your network and broadband connection is.
+For the majority of routers, you need to type 192.168.1.1 into the address bar of your browser and then enter the router password supplied with your router.
+Some router settings include a traffic light system that tells you how secure your network and broadband connection is.
+Regularly reviewing and updating these settings is key to maintaining optimal security.

 Do I need a firewall for my router?

-Yes, your router should have a firewall to help sensitive information from getting out and to stop threats from coming into your home network.
+Yes, your router should have a firewall to help prevent sensitive information from getting out and to stop threats from coming into your home network.
 Your router may already have a built-in firewall.
 You can find out by logging into your router settings.
+Ensure that it is enabled to provide an additional layer of security.

 Can someone hack my wifi?